rflynn/imgmin/README.txt

     translates into more efficient use of storage and network bandwidth, which saves money and improve user experience.

 The Problem

 Websites are composed of several standard components.
-    HTML describes overall page content and organization CSS describes specific page layout and style Javascript allows interactive client-side programming
-    XML and JSON are used for data exchange
-    JPEG is a file format for photo-realistic images
+Most (HTML, CSS, Javascript, JSON, XML, etc) are text-based.

-All but one of these component types are text-based.
-Text files can be automatically compressed by a webserver using gzip, which is supported by all major webservers and browsers.
+They can be efficiently compressed for transfer via gzip, supported by all mainstream webservers and browsers.
+But image and video files are binary, non-text files, and generally are not worth auto-compressing in the webserver.

 Most web traffic consists of image file downloads, specifically JPEG images.
 JPEG files use so much bandwidth that Google has tried improving them by